Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 Don’t wait until it’s too late.

-The situation as it is is crushing the people who work in data, in GTM ops, and in Go-To-Market teams themselves.
+The situation as it is is crushing the people who work in data, in GTM ops, and in Go-To-Market teams.

 I had a brief but poignant interaction recently with Jay Cuthrell (disclaimer: Jay’s views here do not reflect the views of his employer, IBM).

 I asked Jay what his observations were about GTM data quality’s impact on revenue teams within unicorns.
 Jay pointed out that “it’s not uncommon for a unicorn to experience turnover in key team members that created heroic [data] pipelines.”
-The result is undocumented, entangled systems - in other words, vast amounts of technical debt and poor data quality.
+The result: undocumented, entangled systems—in other words—vast amounts of technical debt and poor data quality.

 So we’re left with our original case in point: